Search for UnitedHealthcare CEO's killer yields evidence, but few answers

-NEW YORK — (AP) — They have seen him smiling on a hostel security camera, but don’t know his name.
-They found the backpack he discarded while fleeing, but don’t know where he went.
+NEW YORK — (AP) — They have seen him smiling on a hostel security camera, but don't know his name.
+They found the backpack he discarded while fleeing, but don't know where he's gone.

 As the search for UnitedHealthcare CEO Brian Thompson's killer goes on, investigators are reckoning with a tantalizing dichotomy: They have troves of evidence, but the shooter remains an enigma.

-“The net is getting tighter,” New York City Mayor Eric Adams said Saturday.
+“The net is tightening,” New York City Mayor Eric Adams said Saturday.

 Hours after he spoke, police divers were seen searching a pond in Central Park, where the killer fled after the shooting.
-Officers have been scouring the park for days for any possible clues.
+Officers have been scouring the park for days for any possible clues and found his bag there Friday.

 Retracing the gunman’s steps using surveillance video, police say, it appears he left the city by bus soon after the shooting Wednesday morning outside the New York Hilton Midtown.
 He was seen on video at an uptown bus station about 45 minutes later, NYPD Chief of Detectives Joseph Kenny said.